This document will provides instructions for the GenoPred pipeline. It covers the following topics:

 The rules above trigger sets of outputs to be created.
 For example the sumstat_prep rule performs QC of all GWAS in the gwas_list.
 However, it is also possible to request more specific outputs, such as QC’d sumstats for just one of the GWAS in the gwas_list.
 If we had a GWAS with the name COAD01, we could request QC’d sumstats for just that GWAS like this:

-# Create variables indicating the desired GWAS and the outdir parameter in the config file (by default snakemake reads uses config.yaml)
+# Create variables indicating the desired GWAS and the outdir parameter in the config file (by default Snakemake reads uses config.yaml)

 gwas = COAD01